kwajiehao/ghInf/tests/README.md

 - precision_accuracy3.R

-Check the performance of each package in obtaining the optimal fill-in for the cholesky factor when permuting the labels of the precision matrix:
+Check the performance of each package in obtaining the optimal fill-in for the cholesky factor when permuting the labels of the precision matrix (with pivot = FALSE for the Matrix package):
 - permutations2_Matrix.R
 - permutations2_spam.R
 - permutations2_asymmetric_Matrix.R
 - permutations2_asymmetric_spam.R

-Show the poor performance of the Matrix function when the labels are permuted in reverse and random order:
+Show the poor performance of the Matrix chol function when pivot = FALSE (the default option) and the labels are permuted in reverse and random order:
 - fillinPerf_Matrix.R